BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 []{#bookmark398 .anchor}JAY CLARE'S DEFENDERS OF EREBOR

-Jay wanted to build his army around the epic scenes from *The Hobbit: The Battle of the Five Armies*â„¢, where Men, Elves and Dwarves fight alongside each other against the teeming hordes of Azog's Legion in defence of Erebor and Dale.
+Jay wanted to build his army around the epic scenes from *The Hobbit: The Battle of the Five Armies*™, where Men, Elves and Dwarves fight alongside each other against the teeming hordes of Azog's Legion in defence of Erebor and Dale.
 Jay has combined warbands from the Iron Hills, Halls of Thranduil and Survivors of Lake-town in order to build an impressive 1,000 point army that can accurately recreate the scenes from the films.

 Even though Jay has selected three warbands from three different army lists: the Iron Hills, Halls of Thranduil and Survivors of Lake-town, all three of the armies in his force are all Historical Allies with each other.
 This means that Jay's force will still get to benefit from all three of its Army Bonuses, something that Jay was very keen to make sure of.
 The combination of Iron Hills Dwarves, Mirkwood Elves and Lake-town Militia makes this force one to be reckoned with.